Library Award for Research in STEM/Health Sciences

 Applications will include the following:

-2. What skills did you develop and employ during your search for information or for your literature search?
+- What skills did you develop and use during your search for information or for your literature search?

-3. Discuss your methods for selecting sources.
-Explain how you evaluated the authority, currency, or credibility of sources.
-If appropriate, explain how you evaluated the level of evidence.
+- Discuss your methods for selecting sources.
+Explain how you evaluated the sources.
+If applicable, explain how you evaluated the level of evidence.

-4. Discuss your methods for making connections between sources and/or synthesizing the findings of published studies, research findings, etc.
+- Discuss your methods for making connections between sources and/or synthesizing the findings of various published studies, research findings, etc.

-~ Final research project (please do not include your name or class on the paper)
+- Final research project (paper, slides, poster image, summary of presentation, etc.).
+Please do not include your name or class on the paper.

 Submit application documents electronically to: Nora.Belzowski@valpo.edu